27 Nov What to Do If You Believe You Have Been Harassed at Work

 Check the Company Policies

 The company policies may have information about harassment, so check your employee manual if you have one.
 Most companies have specific harassment policies and include who to complain to.
-Workplace harassment cases have taken a great deal of attention, and there is a chance that your case will be taken seriously.

 If the company doesn’t have workplace harassment policies, you should address this with the authority figure in the workplace who may be able to help you.

 Restoring the problem to the human resources department may be the best thing you can do.
 It will give your employer a chance to rectify the problem, and there is a chance that the harassment will come to an end.
 Even if it does not stop, you’ll have proof that the employer knows about it, preventing any future claims from the company they were unaware of the issue.

 The employer is likely to investigate the problem, and it will be best if you cooperate.
 You probably fear retaliation from your bully for taking these measures or maybe even losing your job, but these should not be reasons enough for you to avoid reporting them.

 Still, you should know that not all HR departments do much for the employee.
 You see, you may bear most of the burden if the harassment involves a highly-placed manager because the department or the company is likely to side with them and not you.
 The HR department works for the company, and they’ll likely deal with the situation as they see fit for the business.

 The department personnel may need to report it to the managers and supervisors, and possibly your bully.

 Avoid Quitting Your Job